lovelejess/scribble/_posts/2018-02-03-angular-attribute-directives.md

         constructor(private elementRef: ElementRef, private renderer: Renderer2) { }

         @HostListener('mouseenter') mouseover(eventData: Event) {
-            below line does the same as the next, but manipulates the DOM via renderer which is not ideal. this.renderer.setStyle(this.elementRef.nativeElement, 'background-color', 'blue');
+            //below line does the same as the next, but manipulates the DOM via renderer which is not ideal. this.renderer.setStyle(this.elementRef.nativeElement, 'background-color', 'blue');
             this.backgroundColor = 'blue';
         }

         @HostListener('mouseleave') mouseleave(eventData: Event) {
-             below line does the same as the next, but manipulates the DOM via renderer which is not ideal. this.renderer.setStyle(this.elementRef.nativeElement, 'background-color', 'transparent');
+             //below line does the same as the next, but manipulates the DOM via renderer which is not ideal. this.renderer.setStyle(this.elementRef.nativeElement, 'background-color', 'transparent');
             this.backgroundColor = 'transparent';
         }